flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     $ for ((i = 0; i < ${#sentence[@]}; i++)); do  echo "Element $i: '${sentence[i]}'" ; done
     Element 0: 'NAMES'

-Obviously that\'s wrong.
+Obviously that's wrong.
 What about

     $ unset sentence ; declare -a sentence=${NAMES}